joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 1. To install from the Plugins repository:
     * In the WordPress Admin, go to "Plugins > Add New."
     * Type "intelliwidget" in the "Search" box and click "Search Plugins."
-    * Locate "IntelliWidget Per Page Featured Posts and Menus" in the list and click "Install Now."
+    * Locate "Per Page Custom Menus Featured Posts IntelliWidget" in the list and click "Install Now."

 2. To install manually:
     * Download the IntelliWidget plugin from http://wordpress.org/plugins/intelliwidget-per-page-featured-posts-and-menus